Noora-Alkhalaqi/Clinet_Server_API_system/README.md

     app.root.mainloop()
 will save the application in a variable call app and run it using the mainloop method.

-The GUI work as follows:
+The GUI works as follows:
 It will display the welcome message and will ask the user for the user name, then it will display the main menu of the application.
 The main menu will have the following options: Headlines, Sources, Categories, Countries, Languages, and Keyword Search.
-Each option will have it own GUI window.
+Each option will have its own GUI window.
 The user can interact with the server by selecting the options and entering the required information to get the news.
 The user can also exit the application by selecting the exit option or get more details about the news by clicking on view details.

 ## Explanation of serverScript.py
 The serverScript.py handles communication between the client and the News API.
 It listens for client requests, retrieves news data (like headlines or sources) from the API, and sends the response back to the client.